-Galloway, the ”Jocks and Socks Guy”, is currently the head JV coach and assistant on varsity for Charlotte Catholic High School where he has helped the Cougars to back-to-back State Championships (2008-2009).
+In addition to being the Hounds' equipment manager, or the ”Jocks and Socks Guy,” Galloway currently serves as the head JV boy's lacrosse coach and varsity assistant coach for Charlotte Catholic High School.
+He helped lead the Cougars to back-to-back State Championships in 2008 and 2009.
 Galloway also co-founded the Red Balloons Travel Team.
-Before Charlotte Catholic, he was the head coach at Myers Park High School for nine years.
-Galloway was also an assistant coach at Catawba College in the first two years of the program, as well as the head coach of the Mecklenburg Lacrosse Club, Charlotte’s first public high school team.
+Before joining the Charlotte Catholic staff he was the head boy's lacrosse coach at Myers Park High School for nine years.
+Galloway also was an assistant coach at Catawba College in the first two years of the program's history, as well as the head coach of the Mecklenburg Lacrosse Club, Charlotte’s first public high school team.

 Since joining Miller Orthopaedic Clinic in 1989 (now OrthoCarolina), Dr. D'Alessandro has been a leading sports medicine physician in the orthopedic community specializing in arthroscopic and reconstructive knee surgery, sports medicine and shoulder and elbow surgery.
 He has been an innovator in arthroscopic rotator cuff repair, bioresorbable suture anchors and advancing the "newest" techniques in ACL reconstruction.

-Rebecca is a full time staff certified athletic trainer at Queens University of Charlotte, where she has had the opportunity to be the certified athletic trainer for their Men's Lacrosse, Volleyball, Swim teams and Cheer squad.
-Rebecca has worked with lacrosse teams throughout her career as a certified athletic trainer at the high school - Horace Greeley High School in Chappaqua NY, Weddington High School in Matthews NC - and Division II and III collegiate levels (Queens University of Charlotte, SUNY Cortland, and Messiah College respectively).
-Prior to working at Queens University of Charlotte, Rebecca was the head certified athletic trainer for the Weddington School District in Matthews, NC where she taught their sports medicine classes, and Millersburg PA as a physical therapy aide in their local physical therapy clinic along with the head athletic trainer for the Millersburg School District.
+Rebecca returns for a fourth season as a member of the OrthoCarolina Medical Team and the Hounds’ Head Athletic Trainer.
+Rebecca also is a full-time staff certified athletic trainer at Queens University of Charlotte, where she has had the opportunity to be the certified athletic trainer for men's lacrosse, volleyball, swimming and cheerleading.
+Rebecca has worked with lacrosse teams throughout her career as a certified athletic trainer at the high school (Horace Greeley in Chappaqua N.Y. and Weddington in Matthews N.C.) and Division II and III collegiate levels (Queens, SUNY Cortland and Messiah College respectively).
+Prior to joining Queens, Rebecca was the head certified athletic trainer for the Weddington School District in Matthews, N.C., where she taught their sports medicine classes.
+She also served the Millersburg, PA school district as a physical therapy aide in their local physical therapy clinic along with the head athletic trainer for the Millersburg School District.

-Rebecca started her bachelors degree at SUNY Cortland, where she majored in Athletic Training and Physical Education, and finshed her degree at Messiah College in Harrisburg PA graduating with a degree in Kinesiology concentrating in Athletic Training.
-Rebecca grew up in Millwood, NY and currently resides in Tega Cay, SC.
+Rebecca started her bachelors degree at SUNY Cortland, where she majored in Athletic Training and Physical Education, and finshed her degree at Messiah College in Harrisburg, PA, graduating with a degree in Kinesiology concentrating in Athletic Training.
+Rebecca grew up in Millwood, N.Y. and currently resides in Tega Cay, S.C.